Swiss Lathe

 Key Features of a Swiss Lathe

-• Sliding Headstock: The headstock on a Swiss lathe moves longitudinally, feeding the workpiece through a guide bushing.
-This minimizes deflection, providing stability and support for long, slender parts.
+The headstock on a Swiss lathe moves longitudinally, feeding the workpiece through a guide bushing.
+This minimises deflection, providing stability and support for long, slender parts.

-• Multiple Tooling Stations: Swiss lathes are equipped with multiple tools and can perform simultaneous operations, such as turning, drilling, threading, and milling, which boosts productivity and reduces cycle time.
+Swiss lathes are equipped with multiple tools and can perform simultaneous operations, turning, drilling, threading, and milling, boosting productivity and reducing cycle time.

 Advantages of Swiss Lathes